nodeshift/tutorial/cloud-native/README.md

   minikube kubectl -- --namespace prometheus port-forward %POD_NAME% 9090
   ```

-This may fail with a warning about status being "Pending" until Prometheus has started, retry once the status is "Running" for all pods:
+This may fail with a warning about the status being "Pending" until Prometheus has started, retry once the status is "Running" for all pods:
   ```sh
   minikube kubectl -- -n prometheus get pods --watch
   ```